 This has been a very busy writing time here in Normal, Illinois.
 Several commissions have kept me occupied with lots of joyful music creation, and I am so incredibly grateful to those who have asked me to write music for their ensembles!
-I was so happy to finally conduct the premiere of Incandescent Sky (after several rescheduled dates due to the pandemic) with the First Coast Wind Symphony in October of 2021 in Jacksonville, Florida.
+I was so happy to finally conduct the premiere of Incandescent Sky (after several rescheduled dates due to the pandemic) with the First Coast Wind Symphony, Jacksonville, Florida in October of 2021.
 Now that it has received its premiere performance it is now available for others to perform the piece.
 A recording, score and a video of the premiere performance can be seen here.

 Other pieces awaiting their premiere performances include:

 River of Grass - commissioned by the South Florida Pride Wind Ensemble, Ft.
 Lauderdale, Florida to commemorate the 10th Anniversary of the Youth Pride Band of South Florida.

 Cherished - commissioned by Jim Hill of Monroe, North Carolina, and dedicated to some of his most "cherished" friends and colleagues..

 Sixty-Six - commissioned by Peter J. Poletti for the Saint Louis Wind Symphony, St. Louis, Missouri, Thomas Poshak, Music Director, Gary Brandes Associate Conductor, and inspired by Route 66.

 A Centennial Celebration - commissioned by the Viroqua High School Band, Viroqua, Wisconsin, Brad Thew, Director.
 Written to commemorate the 100th Anniversary of the school's band program.